zzyzhangziyu/VirtualMachineObfuscationPoC/README.md

 ```

 ### Security
 The *VMCore* use (only in *Linux*) the ptrace syscall in order to implement a resistent anti debugging techniques.
-Patching the code wit *NOP's* will not work out of the box either, because the offset calculation must not be destroyed in order to guarantee normal execution.
+Patching the code with *NOP's* will not work out of the box either, because the offset calculation must not be destroyed in order to guarantee normal execution.

 ```c++
 offset = value;